Social-5IC/ZweecK.Server/README.md

   - Add like:
       postId, Token -> null
 - GET
-    - All like  e
+    - All like:
-      Token -> idPost, idLike
+      Token -> postId, idLike
 - DELETE
-  - remove like
+  - Remove like:
-      postID, Token -> null
+      postId, Token -> null

 <!-- Categories done -->
 ##Categories
 - GET
-  - All categories
+  - All categories:
     Token -> categories